GabrielRizzatto/fastapi-mini-erp/README.md

-# FastAPI Mini ERP - Inventory & Sales Management
+# Sales Management API

-This is a simplified ERP (Enterprise Resource Planning) system developed to help small business owners manage their product flow, preventing stockouts and financial losses.
+Sales Management API is a specialized backend service designed to handle core commercial workflows.
+Built with modern Python and FastAPI, it provides a scalable architecture featuring a complete OAuth2/JWT security pipeline, refresh token rotation, and robust data validation.